LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

-# Downloading Elasticsearch and Kibana
+# Downloading Elasticsearch and Kibana(macOS/Linux and Windows)

 Elasticsearch and Kibana are **free and open**!